nanoporetech/megalodon/README.rst

 Live Processing
 ---------------

-As of version 2.2, Megalodon now supports live run processing.
+Megalodon supports live run processing.
 Activate live processing mode by simply adding the ``--live-processing`` argument and specifying the MinKNOW output directory as the Megalodon FAST5 input directory.
 Megalodon will continue to search for FAST5s until the ``final_summary*`` file is created by MinKNOW, indicating data production has completed.

 Guppy Models and Parameters
 ---------------------------

-As of version 2.2, Megalodon requires Guppy version >= 4.0.

 The Guppy model defines the modified bases capable of being output by Megalodon.
 Basecalling models must be trained to specifically detect a type or types of modified bases.